 They smell great out of the box but they don’t leave any scent to your actual clothes.
 They come heavily scented and will leave your cupboard smelling perfume-y.
 But that’s all they’re good for.

-They also feel like braille parchment paper.
+They also feel like textured parchment paper.

 These were marketed as being “compostable” dryer sheets but nowhere on the packaging or on iHerb’s website mentions if they’re compostable via home or industrial compost? or how long they take to fully break down?